Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Simulation Study

 where $U_i$ is a uniformly distributed random variable, $U_i \sim (0, 1)$.
-We set the inverse scale of the Weibull distribution to $\lambda=8.5$ and the shape to $\nu=1.3$ as these parameters produce a functional form reflecting frequently observed mortality trends in metastatic cancer patients.\cite{hatswell2020effects} Four correlated or uncorrelated continuous covariates $\boldsymbol{X}_i$ are generated per subject using a multivariate Gaussian copula.\cite{nelsen2007introduction} Two of these are purely prognostic variables; the other two ($\boldsymbol{X}_i^{\boldsymbol{(EM)}}$) are effect modifiers, modifying the effect of both treatments $A$ and $B$ with respect to $C$ on the log hazard ratio scale, and prognostic variables.
+We set the inverse scale of the Weibull distribution to $\lambda=8.5$ and the shape to $\nu=1.3$ as these parameters produce a functional form reflecting frequently observed mortality trends in metastatic cancer patients (as illustrated in Figure \ref{figweib1} and Figure \ref{figweib2}, which display the survival curves implied by the parameters).\cite{hatswell2020effects} Four correlated or uncorrelated continuous covariates $\boldsymbol{X}_i$ are generated per subject using a multivariate Gaussian copula.\cite{nelsen2007introduction} Two of these are purely prognostic variables; the other two ($\boldsymbol{X}_i^{\boldsymbol{(EM)}}$) are effect modifiers, modifying the effect of both treatments $A$ and $B$ with respect to $C$ on the log hazard ratio scale, and prognostic variables.

 We introduce random right censoring to simulate loss to follow-up within each trial.
-Censoring times $\tau_{c,i}$ are generated from the exponential distribution $\tau_{c,i} \sim \textnormal{Exp}(\lambda_c)$, where the rate parameter $\lambda_c=0.96$ is selected to achieve a censoring rate of 35\% under the active treatment at baseline (with the values of the prognostic variables and effect modifiers set to zero), considered moderate censoring.\cite{abrahamowicz2004bias} We fix the value of $\lambda_c$ before generating the datasets, by simulating survival times for 1,000,000 subjects with Equation \ref{eq4} and using the \texttt{R} function \texttt{optim} (Brent's method\cite{brent1971algorithm}) to minimize the difference between the observed and targeted censoring proportion.
+Censoring times $\tau_{c,i}$ are generated from the exponential distribution $\tau_{c,i} \sim \textnormal{Exp}(\lambda_c)$, where the rate parameter $\lambda_c=0.96$ is selected to achieve a censoring rate of 35\% under the active treatment at baseline (with the values of the covariates set to zero), considered moderate censoring.\cite{abrahamowicz2004bias} We fix the value of $\lambda_c$ before generating the datasets, by simulating survival times for 1,000,000 subjects with Equation \ref{eq4} and using the \texttt{R} function \texttt{optim} (Brent's method\cite{brent1971algorithm}) to minimize the difference between the observed and targeted censoring proportion.